California R&D Tax Credit – All You Need to Know

 Technological in Nature

-The first part of this test is that your qualified research expense has to be for an activity that is technological in nature.
-This means that the qualified research activities must rely on physical or biological sciences, computer science, or engineering principles.
-These activities should involve the scientific methods and techniques from these fields in order to achieve your goal.
+The first part of this test is that your qualified research expense has to be for a technological activity.
+This means the qualified research activities must rely on physical or biological sciences, computer science, or engineering principles.
+These activities should involve the scientific methods and techniques from these fields to achieve your goal.

 Permitted Purpose

 This criterion requires that the activity have a permitted purpose.
-This involves innovating existing procedures or creating entirely new ones.
-It can’t just improve a process that already has a reasonable solution; it must result in considerable and tangible advancements and improvements in the field.
+Innovating existing procedures or creating entirely new ones is not enough to improve a process that already has a reasonable solution; it must result in considerable and tangible advancements and improvements in the field.

 Eliminate Uncertainty